Netflix streaming had its biggest year ever in 2020, picking up 37 million new subscribers worldwide. But that was while everyone was trapped at home.

 If you’ve become overly familiar with Netflix’s “Last day to watch on Netflix” messages or just don’t see any of the things you miss coming back, it could be time to cancel your subscription.

-However, Disney+ is far from the only service in town.
-Check out “13 Streaming TV Services That Cost $20 a Month — or Less” and see if there’s a better fit for you.
+When one service’s catalog gets stale, you’ve got plenty more waiting.
+Check out “12 Streaming TV Services That Cost $20 a Month — or Less” and see if there’s a better fit for you.